knaepp/MusicTribeAutoDownload/README.md

 Installation on you iOS Device
 ====================
 Just copy the python-script to a somehow useable place.
 Include the MusicTribeAutoDownload.ini configuration file in the same directory as the python script.
-In our case the script runs on a linux machine which is used for other subjects.
-The crontab runs the python script once each hour.
+In our case the script runs on a linux machine which is used for other subjects and crontab runs the script once an hour.
+The script checks each downloadable file on the website of musictribe that you want to be observed and downloads only if a new file would be available.
+That means naturally that it will download all files that are available when you start the script the first time.
+If you choose to downoad a lot than a lot will be downloaded.
+For example downloading alle firmware files from midas means downloading round about 30 Gb of firmware releases for all Midas consoles.
+So just download what you really need.

 Configuration
 ===========